Maritime Transport and Ports

 3.2.1 Port Areas and Land Use

 Port infrastructure accounting requires spatial delineation of port areas.
-Port lands typically include:[15]
+Table 3.2.1 below summarises the main land-use components of a port[16].

-Port areas should be mapped using consistent spatial references (see TG-4.1 Remote Sensing) and linked to the SEEA land cover and land use classifications.[16]
-When constructing spatial accounts, the port boundary should encompass the full operational area including anchorages, fairways, and approach channels, as these areas are subject to environmental management and may overlap with marine spatial planning zones.
+Port areas should be mapped using consistent spatial references (see TG-4.1 Remote Sensing) and linked to the SEEA land cover and land use classifications.[17]
+The port boundary should encompass the full operational area including anchorages, fairways, and approach channels.

 3.2.2 Dredging and Land Reclamation

 Dredging activities modify the seabed to maintain or create navigational channels and berthing areas.
-Accounting for dredging includes:[17]
+The distinction between capital and maintenance dredging determines SNA treatment:[18]

 Physical measures: